 Every Child is Different

-Many parents ask me what a typical schedule should look like for their child.
+Many parents ask me what a typical sleep schedule for babies should look like.
 While we know that no two days are ever the same, there are some gentle guidelines to follow.
 Please note that “typical stages” apply to generally healthy children with no growth or developmental concerns.

 Please don’t get too fixated on these numbers.
 These are just averages.
 What’s most important is for you to watch your baby’s cues and to follow your intuition.